MagmaDNN/magmadnn/include/compute/README.md

 Operators _should_ implement copy and no-copy options, determining whether to return a newly allocated tensor or write over one of the parameters.

 ### constructor
-The constructor must call the parent constructor of `operation<T>` that takes a vector of operations.
+The constructor must call the parent constructor of `Operation<T>` that takes a vector of operations.
 This sets the children of the operation and is used for memory releasing. `output_shape` and `mem_type` should also be set within the constructor.
 This allows shape checking and pre-allocation of tensors when the tree is created.

 The constructor should also do any preprocessing that is possible, to remove computational burden from the performance critical `eval` function.